 glare from sunlight...another common problems with early cataracts

 You may notice difficulty seeing in sunlight.
 Dark glasses may help, or a hat with a large peak.
 Eventually you usually need an operation.

 - Cataracts occur as people get older.
 They are much commoner if you smoke, whether cigarettes, cigars, or a pipe.
-They are commoner in people with hypertension.
 They occur more often in diabetes, and they can run in families.
 Steroid tablets may help to cause cataracts if given at a high dose or for a long time.
 See details below.
-There are many other causes, including other types of eye disease and eye injury.
-Epidemiology in more detail.
+There are many other causes, including other types of eye disease and eye injury, and hypertension.
+Epidemiology

-- In the UK smoking contributes to 25% of cataracts, 17% in Denmark.
-IOVS 2012 Some smokers may have not have developed cataracts otherwise, and in other people they may have become denser because of the smoking (increasing the risk 2-4 times, also ).
-Beaver Dam 2008.
+- In the UK smoking contributes to 25% of cataracts, increasing the risk 2-4 times 17% in Denmark, IOVS 12.
+Some smokers may have not have developed cataracts otherwise, and in other people they may have become denser because of the smoking see, Beaver Dam 2008.
 Passive smoking will contribute significantly, and we know know that if someone only smokes outside, when they re-enter the house, the smoke breathed out contributes to cataracts in the other householders.